MSCrowned/maplestory/docs/threads-of-fate.md

 1. Have 2 NPCs unlocked
    1. Throwaway NPC - can have any `Ask` option
    2. Desired NPC - should have your desired `Ask` option
-2. Go to Penguin Port in Rein
+2. Go to Penguin Port in Rien
 3. Open the Threads of Fate UI
-4. Talk to Puro and select the first option to go to the theme dungeon
+4. Talk to Puro and select the option to go to the theme dungeon
    1. You'll be put on a boat ride
+   2. If you don't have enough time to do the next part, then you can go to Helios Tower <2nd Floor> or <99th Floor> and use the elevator (This ones gives you around 10 seconds)
 5. Open up the `Ask` for your throwaway NPC, **BUT DO NOT CLICK THE ACTUAL ASK OPTION**
 6. Wait for the boat ride to end
 7. Do your 5 desired `Ask`